cakephp/docs/en/development/configuration.rst

 into the existing runtime configuration.
 By setting ``$merge`` to true, values will not ever overwrite the existing configuration.

-Creating or modifying configuration files
+Creating or Modifying Configuration Files
 -----------------------------------------

 .. php:staticmethod:: dump($key, $config = 'default', $keys = array())